VertaAI/modeldb/client/verta/docs/examples/tutorials.rst

 Tutorials
 =========

 Check out these tutorials for detailed step-by-step instructions on performing different MLOps functions in Verta.

 ModelDB (Versioning and Metadata)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* `Versioning model ingredients <tutorials/ingredients.html>`_, which allows you to have Git-like for the components of models.

 * `Versioning a Model <tutorials/versioning.html>`_
 * `Versioning Data <tutorials/dataset.html>`_